 - E MAIL: To the appropriate email address below which, to minimize automated spam, are deliberately not provided as hyperlinks.
 Therefore, please transcribe the address into your e-mail's recipient field.

 - To the FOOTBALL CLUB

 - POST: Altrincham FC, J. Davidson Stadium, Moss Lane, Altrincham, Cheshire WA15 8AP

 Altrincham F.C.: League Membership

-In 2017-18 Altrincham FC play in the EvoStik League Premier (formerly Northern Premier League), following relegation at the end of 2016-17 season from the National League North.
-Before that Altrincham FC had spent a total of 28 seasons at the national level of non-League football in four spells at that level.
+In 2018-19 Altrincham FC play in the Vanarama National League North, following promotion from the EvoStik Premier league (North) at the end of the 2017-18 campaign.
+They had been relegated to that division the previous season.
+Before that Altrincham FC had spent a total of 28 seasons at the national level (Step One) of non-League football in four spells at that level.

 The Club continues to operate as a part-time team.

 Historically, Altrincham had been founder members of the Alliance (forerunner of the Football Conference) from its inception in 1979 till relegated in 1997.
 In fact they won the Alliance in its first two seasons, only being denied elevation to the Football League by the vagaries of the re-election system in place at that time (1980 and 1981).